 Truro attracts visitors throughout the year.
 They delight in its narrow cobbled streets and the tiny craft shops lining its labyrinth of alleyways.
 The Royal Cornwall Museum is a showcase for all sorts of objects relating to Truro’s colourful history, and there are lovely walks in the surrounding countryside and along the coastline.
 Smugglers used to operate from the network of caves and isolated coves here, bringing contraband across the Channel from France, but these have long since been replaced by pleasure craft and holidaymakers, come to enjoy the areas many natural and cultural delights.

-Those cobbled streets don’t leave much room for parking in Truro, so NCP’s Truro car park at Highcross is conveniently situated close to the town’s attractions, and you can even pre-book your parking space in Truro here to fit in with your shopping or sightseeing plans.
+Those cobbled streets don’t leave much room for parking in Truro, so NCP’s Truro car park at Highcross is conveniently situated close to the town’s attractions.

 Truro Cathedral Parking